🧬

 Are they good with children?

-Weekly brushing is recommended to prevent matting, especially in the feathering.
+Regular brushing is necessary to prevent matting, especially in the feathering, but they do not require complex clipping.

 View Official FCI Standard